KitchenStories/Elissa/README.md

 ![](https://github.com/KitchenStories/Elissa/blob/master/images/Elissa_logo.png)

-Display a notification on top of a UITabBarItem to reveal additional user guidance.
+Attach a local notification to any UIView to reveal additional user guidance.

+# Usage

+## Instance vs. Singleton

+tbd

-## Usage
+## Configuration

 You can display Elissa according to your app’s theming by creating and passing a fully customisable configuration.